 A layer of frozen liquid may develop on the indoor coils, which drips onto the floor as it defrosts.
 If you discover this, turn off your air conditioner without delay to stop from killing the compressor.
 The evaporator coil can freeze due to lower airflow.
 To avoid this, replace your filter before it becomes dirty.
 If that doesn’t fix the problem, the refrigerant is likely low or extra service is needed.
 You’ll need an experienced HVAC technician like one from Service Experts Heating & Air Conditioning to measure the charge and mend any leaks.

 Our Experts Can Manage All Your Air Conditioning Repair Needs

 Whatever the reason why your AC is leaking water, Service Experts Heating & Air Conditioning can set things right.
 We’ll check and service your air conditioner, getting it back to working again quickly.

-Our technicians are highly trained, experienced and NATE-certified to deliver a job well done.
+Our technicians are highly trained, experienced and ACE-certified to deliver a job well done.
 We have total confidence in our repairs—in fact, we back up everything we do with a one-year 100% Satisfaction Guarantee!*